I DUMP ON ANYONE who tries to love me

-BUT – ‘not-our-best’ according to whom???
-Well, as long as our WIC is running things (via beliefs & emotions) we’re living in the past, assuming everyone will treat us exactly like our family did/does, even when we’ve had many experiences to the contrary.
+Ans : Original family, maybe peers, religion….
+As long as our WIC is running things (via beliefs & emotions) we’re stuck in the past, assuming everyone will treat us exactly like our family did/does, even when we’ve had positive experiences to the contrary.

-Many ACoAs long for a positive, steady relationship & a better over-all life.
-Yet no matter how hard they try they keep missing the brass ring.
-The WIC’s terror of reproducing the dangerous intimacy of our original Parent-Child bond is so strong it prevents us from finding the love & acceptance we crave.
+Many ACoAs long for a loving, steady relationship & a better over-all life.
+Yet no matter how hard we try we keep missing the brass ring.
+The WIC’s terror of reproducing the dangerous intimacy of our original Parent-Child bond is so strong it prevents us from finding the safety & acceptance we crave.

-❤️ What can make the difference is the creation of a strong, healthy internal Loving Parent who will pull the WIC away from the PP, & forming a connection to a loving H.P., proving there’s another way to bond with others – safely.
+❤️ What stops us from creating our own strong, internal Loving Parent ?
+The kind who will pull the WIC away from the PigP, form a connection to a loving H.P., & prove there’s another way to bond with others – safely ?

 Some REASONS for FoC

 b.
-F of leaving family of origin – we can’t C. to anything we would like if it takes us away from ‘them’.
+F of leaving family of origin – we can’t C. to anything we need or like, if it takes us away from ‘them’.
 IF WE:

-– are so ‘under their thumb’ that we’re not allowed to make our own choices, or let family pick for you (mates, career, where to live…)
+– are so ‘under their thumb’ that we’re not allowed to make our own choices, or let family pick for us (mates, career, where to live…)

-– have emotional incest ties to a parent, we can’t have our own dyad
+– have emotional-incest ties to a parent, so we can’t have our own dyad

-– are still dealing with a parent who is an active addict, mentally ill or otherwise impaired, so we feel compelled to keep taking care of them, instead of ourselves
+– are still dealing with a parent who’s an active addict, mentally ill or otherwise impaired, so we feel compelled to keep taking care of them, instead of ourselves

-As kids we were trapped with ‘them’, & the adults were trapped with each other, in dead-end jobs, with relatives they hated, & most of all trapped in their own damage.
+As kids we were chained to ‘them’, & the adults were trapped with each other – in dead-end jobs, with relatives they hated, & most of all trapped in their own damage.
 We swore we’d never let that happen to us, so now we never commit to anything or anyone.

-• NO Options: not allowed to choose (lovers, friends, mates…) for ourselves, whoever wants us gets us,whether we actually want them or not
+• NO Options: not allowed to choose (lovers, friends, mates…) for ourself, so whoever wants us gets us, whether we actually want them or not

 – either stay way too long in bad or unsuitable situations OR